 The new Welfare Reform Bill for Northern Ireland will result in changes to the benefits system

-Housing Benefit payments could change in Spring 2014, for Housing Executive or Housing Association tenants of working age (16 to 61 years old)
+Housing Benefit payments could change when the Welfare Reform Bill becomes law, for Housing Executive or Housing Association tenants of working age (16 to 61 years old)

 Universal Credit will be one single benefit for people aged 18 to 64 years old, paid to each household

 It is proposed to limit the amount of time Employment and Support Allowance (ESA) based on contributions can be paid to some customers.
-This is not yet law in Northern Ireland but may come into effect in Spring 2014.
+This is not yet law in Northern Ireland.

 Personal Independence Payment (PIP) is a new benefit to help people with disabilities live full, active and independent lives